pustotnik/zenmake/docs/buildconf-taskparams.rst

 export-config-results
 """""""""""""""""""""
-    If it's True then it exports all results of :ref:`config-actions<buildconf-taskparams-config-actions>` for all
+    If it's True then it exports all results of actions in :ref:`configure<buildconf-taskparams-configure>` for all
     build tasks which depend on the current task.
     By default it's False.